mcdomx/monitor/README.rst

     Logging is the action of storing the counts of detected objects in the video stream.
 The resulting log can be used to analyze traffic patterns.

 Monitoring
     Monitoring will trigger an action when a defined object is detected in the video stream.
 For example, if an elephant is detected, a message can be sent or the frame image can be saved.
-(Currently, monitoring actions are not setup and intended for a future release.)
+(Currently, monitoring will only log detected objects and the time of detection.)

 A web font-end provides the most appealing and simple interface to the monitor but the monitor can also be controlled via rest calls and the progress can be seen in a terminal window.